laravel-notification-channels/telegram/README.md

 ### Sending to Multiple Recipients

-Using the [notification facade][link-notification-facade] you can send a notification to multiple recipients at once.
+Using the [notification facade][link-notification-facade], you can send a notification to multiple recipients at once.

 > [!WARNING]
-> If you're sending bulk notifications to multiple users, the Telegram Bot API will not allow more than 30 messages per second or so.
+> If you're sending bulk notifications to many users, the Telegram Bot API will not allow much more than 30 messages per second.
 > Consider spreading out notifications over large intervals of 8—12 hours for best results.
 >
 > Also note that your bot will not be able to send more than 20 messages per minute to the same group.